 Many foods contain a substance called “tyramine” that can increase a brain stimulant called norepinephrine.
-It can increase your blood pressure, mental alertness and heart rate.
+Tyramine is a compound found in certain foods that can increase your blood pressure, mental alertness and heart rate.
 Not great just before bedtime, and for some, not any time.

 Because tyramine foods can also trigger migraines.
 And if you already have high blood pressure, limiting these foods may really help.

 Here’s a quick list of foods to avoid at dinner time (or shortly before bed):

 - Aged foods like aged cheeses and cured meats (think bacon and deli meats),

 - Alcohol: tap beer, Korean Beer, Vermouth

 - Smoked fish

 - Tomatoes, potatoes and raspberries – maybe – see how you feel